Feleipe Franks Shreds Michigan as Florida Wins 2018 Peach Bowl

 Incoming freshman RB Zach Charbonnet is gonna be such a difference-maker in the Michigan run game next year it's not even funny.
 Senior Highlights: https://t.co/hy4GDQ6CMo https://t.co/ZljqxZHxXq

 With quarterback Shea Patterson set to return for his senior season, the Michigan offense has a strong foundation for success next year.
-Figuring out the backfield situation will be essential for the team reaching its potential and possibly earning a College Football Playoff berth.
+Figuring out the backfield situation will be essential for the team to reach its potential and possibly earn a College Football Playoff berth.

 Saturday's loss put those concerns on full display as the Wolverines ended their 2018 season with a second straight disappointing result.